jaylac2000/StaffStatus/README.md

 Config:
 - Edit the config to add your self and your staff members
-- You can choose how the list is displayed and colours
+- You can choose how the list is displayed and colors
-- Choose the online/offline colours
+- Choose the online/offline colors

 # Features: